ComfyLiving

 (This Old House)

-Experts from the 2015 documentary “Moldy” claim that environmental mold is much more dangerous to human beings that lead paint or asbestos.
+Experts from the 2015 documentary “Moldy” claim that environmental mold is much more dangerous to human beings than lead paint or asbestos.
 When it comes to hidden mold, statistics show that it typically lurks in leaking roofs, crawling spaces, and behind incorrectly installed showers.

 Stats and Facts on Black Mold